 Job seekers, realize that recruiters will ask you some specific and personal questions, such as salary/financial information, work history, and goals.
 This is not a red flag, it’s their job to fully understand you so they can find the best fit for both you and the company.

 Interested in giving a recruiter a try?
 Want to learn more?
 We would love to connect with you!
-Email us at firstname.lastname@example.org, call us at 877.Hire.Edu, or visit our website.
+Email us at firstname.lastname@example.org or give us a call at 877.Hire.Edu.

 We get it, interviews can be stressful.
 They are your main chance to determine if you are a fit for the job.
 While there are lots of things you should [...]